vottunio/vottun-unity-sdk/README.md

 <br/>
 <br/>

 ## How it works

 The SDK implements the MetaMask Unity SDK to render a QR that the player can scan with his MetaMask wallet to establish connection with the game, make sure the user’s wallet is on a certain network, and get the public address of the user’s wallet.

 Once the Vottun SDK has the public address, it will automatically proceed with the Web3 Login standard and will send a message to the user’s wallet with the objective of verifying that it is a real wallet and not any type of impersonation.

-When all the process is done, the user will be capable of using all the Gaming Api functionalities of your game.
+When all the process is done, the user will be capable of using all the Gaming API functionalities of your game.

 <br/>
 <br/>

 ## Steps

 ### 1. Import SDK

-Your first step is to import the Vottun SDK as any other .unitypackage
+Your first step is to import the Vottun SDK as any other .unitypackage file.

 Once it is imported, you will notice a new tab on the top of the screen called “Tools”, you will have to navigate to **Tools -> VottunSDK -> Install**.

 A popup window will appear, it is the package installer window, where you will install all the dependencies needed by the MetaMask SDK and the Vottun SDK.
 Click “install” on both dependencies, Newtonsoft.Json and JAR Resolver, once they are installed click the "Install VottunSDK" button and the installation of the main package will begin.

 > :warning: ***You can import the demo once you install the VottunSDK, a button named "Install Demo" will appear under "Install VottunSDK"***

 > :warning: ***The following error may occur, but you can ignore it:***

 ```
 Assembly 'Assets/ExternalDependencyManager/Editor/1.2.175/Google.IOSResolver.dll' will not be loaded due to errors:
 Unable to resolve reference 'UnityEditor.iOS.Extensions.Xcode'.
 Is the assembly missing or incompatible with the current platform?
 Reference validation can be disabled in the Plugin Inspector.
 ```

 <br/>

 ### 2. Configure Vottun SDK and MetaMask SDK

 The next step is to configure the MetaMask SDK so when the player connects his wallet the information shown in the MetaMask app will match your project.